About this report:

 electricity consumption in Northern Ireland was generated from metered

 renewable sources located in Northern Ireland.
-This represents an
+This represents a

-increase of 0.3 percentage points on the previous 12 month period (July
+decrease of 2.9 percentage points on the previous 12 month period

-electricity was consumed in Northern Ireland.
-Over the same period, some
+of total electricity was consumed in Northern Ireland.
+Over the same

-3,319 GWh was generated from renewable sources located in Northern
+period, some 3,230 GWh was generated from renewable sources located in

-Northern Ireland was generated from wind.
-This compares to 83.2% for the
+within Northern Ireland was generated from wind.
+This compares to 83.4%

 1. Electricity Consumption from Renewable Sources - Rolling 12 month average

-For the 12 month period July 2023 to June 2024, 45.8% of total electricity consumption in Northern Ireland was generated from renewable sources.
-This represents an increase of 0.3 percentage points on the previous 12 month period (July 2022 to June 2023).
+For the 12 month period October 2023 to September 2024, 44.5% of total electricity consumption in Northern Ireland was generated from renewable sources.
+This represents a decrease of 2.9 percentage points on the previous 12 month period (October 2022 to September 2023).

 Figure 1: Indigenous renewable electricity generation as a percentage of electricity consumption in Northern Ireland has increased from 2014 although broadly stabilised in recent years